Most property investors when they are starting out, struggle to know which strategy to choose…

 In my experience, there is a lot of hurry up and wait when it comes to splitting blocks.”

 Surprisingly the level of skill is no greater than managing a renovation.
-Of course the first time is always a little clunky (unless you have the DIY Subdivision Kit) but the process is relatively straightforward.
+Of course the first time is always a little clunky (unless you have access to the DIY Subdivision Kit inside the Ultimate Property Hub Membership Site) but the process is relatively straightforward.

 The most common mistake I see is when investors waste time in between each required step which enables holding costs to chew up the profit.”